Gradient estimates for SDEs Driven by Multiplicative L\'evy Noise: Introduction

-\end{enumerate} \et We remark that according to known derivative estimates of the $\aa$-stable process, the gradient estimate (\ref{Ess}) is sharp in short-time for $S_t$ being the $\aa$-stable subordinator (i.e. $B(u)= u^{\ff\aa 2}$).
+(2) According to known derivative estimates of the $\aa$-stable process, the gradient estimate (\ref{Ess}) is sharp in short-time for $S_t$ being the $\aa$-stable subordinator (i.e. $B(r)= r^{\ff\aa 2}$).
 Moreover, (\ref{Ess}) recovers (\ref{Z}) in the additive noise case by taking $m=0$.
+See e.g. \cite[Theorem 3.1(d)]{DS} for a condition on the symbol which is equivalent to $\liminf_{u\to\infty} B(u) u^{-\ff\aa 2}>0$ used in Theorem 1.1(ii).